-When this check box is selected, the eNote program will not open automatically when PracticeMaster is started.
-Your user status will appear Offline to other users until you manually open the eNote window (via File | Open | eNote or Ctrl+E).
+When this check box is selected, the eNote window will not open automatically when PracticeMaster is started.
+Your user status will appear Offline to other users until you manually open the eNote window (in the Quick Launch by searching for and selecting "eNote," or by pressing Ctrl+E).